Queensway, Hong Kong: Military history

 Until the 1980s, both sides of the road were British military sites.
-To its south were Wellington Barracks, Murray Barracks and Victoria Barracks, while to the north lay the Admiralty Dock.
+To its south were Wellington Barracks, Murray Barracks and Victoria Barracks, whilst to the north lay the Admiralty Dock.
 Flagstaff House was the residence of the Commander British Forces of Hong Kong between 1842 and 1978.
-These were gradually replaced as Central district expanded.
+These were gradually replaced as the Central district expanded.

 Layout

-The road was formerly not as straight as at present.
-Two close bends in the midsection (between Rodney Block and Naval Terrace, neither of which remains) formed an S-shape, known as the death bend of Queensway (金鐘道死亡彎角) as it was the site of frequent traffic accidents, especially between vehicles and trams.
+When it was initially laid, the road wasn't as straight as at present.
+Two close bends in the midsection (between Rodney Block and Naval Terrace – neither of which exists today) formed an S-shape, known as the death bend of Queensway (金鐘道死亡彎角) as it was the site of frequent traffic accidents, especially between vehicles and trams.
 Straightening of the road was planned from as early as 1968 and finally carried out in 1974 with the official completion taking place on 12 January 1975.

 Present-day Queensway is much wider than it used be.
 Its carriageways are separated by the lines of the famous Hong Kong trams.
 At no point along its length are pedestrians allowed to cross the road at ground level.
-Instead, there are a number of footbridges, which also provide access to the tramway stop islands.
+Instead, there are a number of footbridges which also provide access to the tramway stop islands.

 Events

 Although it is a major road, Queensway is part of the route regularly taken by marches and protests including the annual July 1 marches.
-As part of the 2014 Hong Kong protests in Admiralty, protesters have occupied all traffic lanes of Queensway beginning 26 September 2014.
-The protesters have set up barricades to block vehicle access.
-The Hong Kong police have removed these barricades, and the road was re-opened to traffic in the afternoon of 14 October 2014.
+As part of the 2014 Hong Kong protests in Admiralty, protesters occupied all traffic lanes of Queensway beginning 26 September 2014.
+The protesters set up barricades to block vehicle access.
+The Hong Kong police removed these barricades, and the road was re-opened to traffic in the afternoon of 14 October 2014.